chethanvasishta/essential-cs/README.md

     - If yes, what are the reasons a debugger might be lying about the callstack?
 7. What are symbol files?
 How do they work?
 Is there a difference between the symbol files on MSVC vs. gcc?
     - What are symbol servers?
 Why do you need to set one up?
 How do you populate one?
+8. How do you debug memory leaks?
+    - How do you identify that there's a leak?
+    - How do you fix the exact leak?
+And how do you verify that the leak is fixed?
+9. How do you debug a memory corruption to the code space of the process?
-9. What's a segmentation fault?
+10. What's a segmentation fault?
 Why is it called so (reveals a lot of useful history :))
-10. What's a memory corruption?
+11. What's a memory corruption?
 Shouldn't the OS complain about writing to a memory beyond bounds?
 Do you remember seeing access violation exceptions?
 Why don't you see these during memory corruptions?
     - How does one find a memory corruption?
-11. What's the difference between release and debug binaries?
+12. What's the difference between release and debug binaries?
 Can you debug a release binary?
-12. Does copying debug binaries to a clean VM with the product installed work?
+13. Does copying debug binaries to a clean VM with the product installed work?
 Why?
-13. When can you say with confidence that an intermittently appearing bug/crash is fixed?
+14. When can you say with confidence that an intermittently appearing bug/crash is fixed?
-14. Wha are data breakpoints?
+15. Wha are data breakpoints?
 How do they work internally?
-15. Can you execute functions in the watch window?
+16. Can you execute functions in the watch window?
     - If yes, which thread are they executed?
 What happens when there's an exception or a crash in the function called by the watch window?
-16. In what situations does staring at the code without blinking reveal the bug?
+17. In what situations does staring at the code without blinking reveal the bug?
-17. In what situations does repeatedly running the same experiment without any changes reveal the bug?
+18. In what situations does repeatedly running the same experiment without any changes reveal the bug?

 Bugs to add: access violation, race condition, reinterpret cast to larger storage space pointer,